Irene890/Cloud-Tasks/XYZOrgRDSMysql.md

   ![image](https://github.com/Irene890/Cloud-Tasks/assets/133228414/7c985e14-d879-4ad5-8188-4c2f4e102492)

 5) Scroll down to the _Engine Version_ select: 8.0.32.
 6) In the Templates section, select Dev/Test or Production for Multi-AZ.
-Otherwise Free tier if you want to save cost, this is Single AZ (Can still add additional read-only instances once the primary is up and running.)
+Otherwise _Free tier_ if you want to save cost, this is Single AZ (Can still add additional read-only instances once the primary is up and running.)
 7) Set the DB instance identifier to _primary-instance_
 8) In the credential settings, set the_ Master Username & password_.
+Note it down, will be used to login to the db later on.
 9) In Instance configuration, select _Burstable classes_ (save on cost), Storage leave it at 20Gb.
 ![image](https://github.com/Irene890/Cloud-Tasks/assets/133228414/e676284d-4ce4-4ab5-8e17-447a45ade0b9)

 11) Select the Radio button, _Connect to an EC2 compute Resource_.
+Since we already created an EC2 instance
 12) Under Connectivity, select the EC2 instance created-_xyzdbclient
 ![image](https://github.com/Irene890/Cloud-Tasks/assets/133228414/51b14f4d-ccb4-41cf-9423-446f411d9df3)